-The Commission of Junction Commission's investment in capital assets for its governmental activities as of June 30, 2015 and 2014 amounted to \$25,621 and \$6,680 and (net of depreciation).
+The Commission's investment in capital assets for its governmental activities as of June 30, 2016 and 2015 amounted to \$23,016 and \$25,621 and (net of depreciation).
 This investment includes computer equipment and furniture and fixtures.
 There is no outstanding debt.